jupyter-book/jupyter-book/docs/contribute/code.md

 ### JavaScript Application

-The core application is written in JavaScript, currently duplicating the `mystmd` CLI.
+The core application is written in JavaScript, currently extending the [`mystmd` CLI](https://mystmd.org/guide).
 In future, `mystmd` may become smaller with some markup extensions moving to Jupyter Book.

-## Setting up a Development Environment

-To develop Jupyter Book, you need:

-1. Node.js
-2. Python 3.9+
-3. Hatch

-Install these using your preferred package manager.
-If using [Nix](https://nixos.org/), run `nix develop .` to enter a devshell.
+Jupyter Book 2's CLI adds some extra functionality (like a way to upgrade from Jupyter Book 1), but is intentionally as lightweight as possible.

 ## Building the Python Package